SK-EID/smart-id-java-client/README.md

 ```

 ## Additional Information
 * `Allowed Interactions Order`: Define the preferred interactions for displaying text and asking for PIN.
-The app will pick the first interaction it supports from the list.
+The app will pick the first interactionDeprecated it supports from the list.
 For notification-based flows, use `verificationCodeChoice` and `confirmationMessageAndVerificationCodeChoice`.
 ```java
 builder.withAllowedInteractionsOrder(List.of(
     Interaction.confirmationMessageAndVerificationCodeChoice("Please confirm the transaction of 1024.50 EUR"),